c3rb3ru5d3d53c/c3rb3ru5d3d53c.github.io/content/posts/redline/redline-stealer.en.md

 bhghoamapcdpbohphigoooaddinpkbai|Authenticator
 ookjlbkiijinhpmnjffcofjonbfbgaoc|TempleWallet
 ```
-*Figure placeholder.
+*Figure 10.
 Redline Stealer Wallets*

 The key is the path expected to match the wallet, and the value is the wallet name.
 Next, *Redline Stealer* iterates over the browser paths searching for Login Data, Web Data and Cookies.
-For each of the file paths matching these strings, Redline Stealer collects the valid paths for the crypto currency wallets (Figure placeholder).
+For each of the file paths matching these strings, Redline Stealer collects the valid paths for the crypto currency wallets (Figure 11).

 ```text
 <browser-name>_<user-data-path>_<crypto_wallet>
 "%Path%/Local Extension Settings/afbcbjpbpfadlkmhmclhkeeodmamcflc"
 ```
+*Figure 11.
+Redline Stealer Crypto Wallet Paths*

-Next, *Redline Stealer* searches for the files wallet.dat and wallet.
+Next, *Redline Stealer* searches for the files `wallet.dat` and wallet.
 These results are returned in a list of scanner results.

 Once completed, *Redline Stealer* collects the files identified and sends them to the C2 server.